bluebanquise/bluebanquise/documentation/deploy_cluster.rst

 deployed on each hosts, and basic services (DNS, repositories, time synchronization, etc.) are up and running.

-It is time to use some `COMMUNITY <https://github.com/bluebanquise/community>`_ roles to add specific features to the cluster and/or specialize it.
-(Please refer to each community roles dedicated documentation to get instructions on how to use them), or continue this documentation to go into advanced configurations.

-You will also find a "FAQ" section that could help with few recurrent situation you may face during the life of your cluster.
+You can now use the other sections to go futher and specialize your cluster.

 Thank your for following this training.
-We really hope you will enjoy the stack.
+I really hope you will enjoy the stack.
-Please report us any bad or good feedback.
+Please report me any bad or good feedback.